ankushjain358/coderjony-statiq-blog/input/blogs/what-is-web-service.md

 Web Service uses two protocols majorly.

 **SOAP** - SOAP (Simple Object Access Protocol ) is an XML based protocol that is followed by Web Service.
-This protocol uses XML based envelop to transfer information from one application to another.
-Example - WCF, ASMX Web Service etc.
+This protocol uses XML based envelop to transfer information from one application to another. *i.e. WCF, ASMX Web Service etc.*

 **REST** - REST is an architectural design and it stands for Representational State Transfer (ReST).
 Mainly It works over HTTP.
 REST APIs are much lighter than SOAP based APIs.
-Modern web application or mobile application prefer to develop their APIs in REST style.
-Example - WEB API (ASP.Net), NodeJS APIs etc.
+Modern web application or mobile application prefer to develop their APIs in REST style. *i.e. WEB API (ASP.Net), NodeJS APIs etc.*